Price: MSRP $849

 A little about Thule: it’s a Swedish company founded in 1942, and it’s exceptionally passionate about creating products — from bike racks, to luggage, to cargo carriers, to strollers, etc. — for active families who enjoy being outside.
 Yes, sports and the outdoors are at the heart of the Thule brand.

-This stroller is most often compared to the BOB Revolution Duallie and the Baby Jogger Summit X3 Double.
-I hate to say it (because I’m a big BOB and Baby Jogger fan), but Urban Glide 2 Double performs just as well as these (exceptionally), only it’s also sleeker and less bulky.
-Furthermore, the Glide’s handlebar is better than the rest; like the BOB Pro and Summit X3 Double, it includes a drum handbrake, but it’s ergonomic design is simply overall superior.
+This stroller is most often compared to the BOB Revolution Duallie.
+I hate to say it (because I’m a big BOB fan), but Urban Glide 2 Double performs just as well (exceptionally), only it’s also sleeker and less bulky.
+Furthermore, the Glide’s handlebar is better than the rest; like the BOB Pro, it includes a drum handbrake, but its ergonomic design is simply overall superior.

 All these things add up to the Thule Urban Glide 2 Double being a real contender for the best double jogging stroller.